 - Maybe you aren’t looking in the right places for job vacancies.
 For example, applying for jobs online is easy and convenient but these jobs tend to attract a lot of competition.
 Consider contacting employers you want to work for directly about job opportunities.

 - You may also be focusing your search on roles that aren't readily available in your area or are really competitive.
-Do some research on your local area (you can use the Explore Australia tool on the Job Outlook website) to understand what jobs are available and what skills and attributes these jobs require.
+Do some research on your local area to understand what jobs are available and what skills and attributes these jobs require.

 - Using word of mouth is always a great way to find work.
 Try approaching local employers, friends, teachers, and community organisations to ask about possible job opportunities or advice on where to look.